TL;DR

 What is the difference between TrustRadius Top Rated and Buyer's Choice awards?

-Top Rated measures overall customer satisfaction — you need 10+ reviews, a trScore of 7.5+, and 0.5% category traffic.
-Buyer's Choice is more specific: 75% of your reviewers must rate you best in capabilities, value, AND vendor relationship.
-Top Rated is announced in June; Buyer's Choice in late October.
+Top Rated measures overall satisfaction (10+ reviews, trScore 7.5+, 0.5% traffic).
+Buyer's Choice is stricter: 75% of reviewers must rate you best in capabilities, value, AND relationship.
+Top Rated announces in June; Buyer's Choice in late October.

 How long does it take to earn a TrustRadius badge?

-Customer Verified happens automatically when you hit 10 reviews from the past 12 months.
-Top Rated and Buyer's Choice are annual awards with fixed deadlines (April 26 and September 26, 2026 respectively).
-Trusted Seller can be earned in the next application cycle (February 2026).
-Plan for 3-6 months of review collection to hit the 10-review minimum.
+Customer Verified appears automatically at 10 reviews.
+Top Rated and Buyer's Choice are annual awards with fixed deadlines (April 26 and September 26, 2026).
+Plan 3-6 months of review collection to reach the 10-review minimum.

 Can I display TrustRadius badges for free?

 Yes — on your own website and marketing materials.
-TrustRadius explicitly allows free use of earned badges across your website, social media, emails, sales collateral, and more.
-The only restriction is that on-site badge display (on your TrustRadius profile itself) requires a premium profile subscription.
+TrustRadius allows free badge use across websites, social media, emails, and sales collateral.
+Only on-site badge display requires a premium profile.

 How does TrustRadius trScore compare to G2's rating system?